kokospalme/stm8_arduino/README.md

 * SPI: Real hardware-SPI up to 10MHz.
 * Wire: Port of the stock Wire library for I2C communication (with improvements)
-* I2C: Port of the I2C master library by Wayne Truchsess
+* I2C: Port of the I2C master library by Wayne Truchsess and [stefaandesmet2003's I2C slave functionality](https://github.com/stefaandesmet2003/sduino)
 * HardwareSerial: The standard serial interface.

 #### Displays